 You may be familiar with other version control systems (VCS), if so this summary will help you get familiar with how PlayCanvas works relative to other version control systems.

 You can think of a checkpoint like you would a commit in a VCS like Git or Mercurial.
 Each checkpoint is a point-in-time snapshot of project with an associated message that describes what changes were made in this checkpoint.
 While you are editing your project your current (un-checkpointed) changes are similar to the working directory i.e. you can think of these as your local changes (even though in PlayCanvas your local changes are shared with anyone else in the same branch as you).

 You cannot delete a checkpoint, but you can restore a previous checkpoint.
 Restoring a checkpoint works a little like a

 git checkout <commit> or

 hg update -r <commit>.
 However, in PlayCanvas we don't allow branches unless they have been explicitly created (no detached heads or similar).
 When you restore a previous checkpoint future changes will be children of the latest checkpoint in the branch.

 Branches in PlayCanvas work like branches in other systems.
 A branch forms an isolated line of development made up of checkpoints.
 All users who have set a branch as their current branch will see their changes in a real-time collaborative fashion.
 Branches cannot be deleted, but when you are finished working on a branch it can be closed.

 Merging works in a similar way to other VCSs.
-However, in PlayCanvas it's important to note that merging occurs between checkpoints so any changes that you have not commited in a checkpoint will not be included in your merge.
+However, in PlayCanvas it's important to note that merging occurs between checkpoints so any changes that you have not committed in a checkpoint will not be included in your merge.
 PlayCanvas automatically creates checkpoints in the destination branch of a merge to prevent you accidentally losing changes when merging.